 - Make it spicy!
 Adjust the heat level by adding in more cayenne, your favourite hot sauce or some diced jalapenos.

 - Substitute spices.
 You can adjust the spices to suit your own tastes or what you have on hand.
 One idea is to substitute the spices with 2 tsp chili powder seasoning blend.
+Another option is to use taco seasoning or this homemade fajita seasoning.

 - Jazz it up!
 Add some toppings like diced fresh tomatoes, jalapenos, green onions, pico de gallo, bacon bits, etc.